CTH999/Gender-Ratio-Genes--Ported/README.md

 changes:
 		1. Slight gramatical change
 		2. ported to 1.5 as well
-		4. made harmony reqruiered by the mods about file as well
+		3. made harmony reqruiered by the mods about file as well
-		5. Made biotech reqrired by the mods about file
+		4. Made biotech reqrired by the mods about file
+		5. add a "mod version"